Breast Cancer Treatment Information

 As a pioneer in cancer research, Moffitt is proud to be the only National Cancer Institute-designated Comprehensive Cancer Center based in Florida.
 Our patients benefit from a broad range of cutting-edge clinical trials and new therapies for individuals with breast cancer.
 Each year, we treat more than 1,000 newly diagnosed breast cancer patients, as well as hundreds more who choose Moffitt for treatment when they have a recurrence.
 Our breast cancer survival rates are above the national averages, and we are proud that our treatment and support can provide our patients with an enhanced quality of life.

-To learn more about our services and how to prepare for your appointment, please call 1-888-663-3488, or you can request an appointment online.
+To learn more about our services and how to prepare for your appointment, please call 1-888-663-3488, or you can new patient registration form.